crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/lapi_management.md

 sudo cscli lapi register -u http://<remote_api>:<port>
 ```

-* On the local API server, validate the machine by running the command:
+* On the Local API server, validate the machine by running the command:

 ```bash